ElazarK/content-docs/playbooks/Block_URL_Generic.md

-This playbook blocks malicious URLs using all integrations that are enabled.
+Blocks malicious URLs using all integrations that are enabled.

 Supported integrations for this playbook:
 * Palo Alto Networks Minemeld